-This report presents the results using the 2017-09 release version of TUFLOW, including results for TUFLOW HPC (Heavily Parallelised Compute), a new high accuracy, high speed product first commercially released with the 2017-09 TUFLOW release in September 2017.
+The 2017 report presented the results using the 2017-09 release version of TUFLOW, including results for TUFLOW HPC (Heavily Parallelised Compute), a new high accuracy, high speed product first commercially released with the 2017-09 TUFLOW release in September 2017.
+In this report, the results using the 2019.01 Release version of TUFLOW FV has been updated.